-This is the third meeting in our Technology, Innovation and Global Health Series.
+This was the third meeting in our Technology, Innovation and Global Health Series.

 Goal and objectives

-- Consider the potential for AI to improve healthcare and health outcomes in LMICs
+- Consider the potential for AI to improve health and health outcomes in LMICs.

-- Assess the current healthcare challenges in LMICs and how they can be addressed by the integration of AI into provision and delivery
+- Assess the current health challenges in LMICs and how they can be addressed by the integration of AI into provision and delivery.

-- Develop a deeper understanding of the ethical challenges that will face healthcare providers as they increasingly use AI to augment their services
+- Develop a deeper understanding of the ethical challenges that will face health providers as they increasingly use AI to augment their services.

-- Progress thinking on ethical frameworks and governance of AI technology in healthcare
+- Progress thinking on ethical frameworks and governance of AI technology in health.

 - Explore concrete next steps to develop principles for AI in global health that can be shared widely within the global health policy community to help develop international policy making in this new field.